 Variable costs fluctuate depending on how many products you produce or services you provide.
 When sales are high, variable costs increase.
 When sales are low, variable costs decrease.

-What are fixed costs?
+What are business fixed costs?

 Unlike variable costs, fixed costs are not affected by sales.
 No matter how many products you produce or services you provide, your fixed costs do not change.
 Fixed costs are unavoidable, basic operating expenses that your business pays.
 Since you pay the same amount from month to month, fixed costs are considered periodic expenses.